 Your colleagues recommend the Fund.

-In a 2016 member survey, 100% of survey respondents said they would recommend the Fund to other districts and authorities.
+In a recent member survey, 100% of survey respondents said they would recommend the Fund to other districts and authorities.

 We believe risk pooling is absolutely the superior insurance product for a Texas public entity.